 Think of it like video - a series of images, that when played at a certain speed and in the right order, create seamless motion.
 The grains in an audio sample function in the same way.

-What Granulator Synthesis allows you to do is gain control over the audio grains and manipulate them in such a way as to create unique and a legitimately unlimited number of arrangements of the grains.
+Granular Synthesis allows you to gain control over the audio grains and manipulate them in such a way that creates unique and unlimited number of arrangements of the grains.

 What plugins do you need?

-There are heaps of options for granulator synthesis plugins, my favourite is Quanta by Audio Damage.
-For those with Ableton's Max For Live, there is also Granulator 2.
-Other plugins you can use are Padshop & Portal by Output.
+There are loads of options for granular synthesis plugins, my favourite is Quanta by Audio Damage.
+However, for those with Ableton's Max For Live, there is also Granulator 2.
+Whilst other plugins you can use are Padshop & Portal by Output.
 I haven't used either of those but I have heard good things.

 How to sound like Flume?

 It's a fairly straightforward layout.
-You drag and drop any audio sample (even full length songs) into the top section and from there the main area of focus is the Grains section.
+You drag and drop any audio sample (even full length songs) into the top section and from there the main area of focus is the Grains section (highlighted below).

 - Length controls how long those grains are.

-- Tune obviously controls the tune of the grains.
-I normally leave this as is.
+- I normally leave the Tune as is but it controls the tune of the grains.

-- Position knob controls the playback position of the sample you have imported.
+- The Position knob controls the playback position of the sample you have imported.

-- The big shape knob controls the volume shape of each grain
+- The Shape knob controls the volume shape of each grain

-- And the random knobs alongside each of these control the amount of randomization applied to each.
+- And the Random knobs alongside each of these control the amount of randomization applied to each parameter.

-The randomisation knobs are very useful as they allow you to add diversity to parameters, making them change and not sound like a repetition.
+The randomisation knobs are very useful as they allow you to add diversity to the parameters, making them change and not sound super static/repetitive.

-You can also modulate the position to create evolving, more interesting sounds.
+You can also modulate the position to create evolving and vastly more interesting sounds.

-I always have the width and level of the grains set all the way to 100% and the level of the oscillator all the way down.
+I always have the width and level controls (in the grains section) set all the way to 100% and the level of the oscillator all the way down.

 I also normally use anything above 15 grains and more than 100 for the length.
 Obviously this depends on the sound but it's a good starting point.

-I recommend putting slight randomisation on thee grains and length to mix things up a bit, and definitely randomise the position.
+I recommend putting slight randomisation on the grains and length to mix things up a bit, and definitely randomise the position.
 Randomising the position will give you the most interesting sounds.

 That's pretty much it for the basics, you can mess around with those parameters and chuck in different samples for days and still not run out of unique, cool-sounding ideas.
 To further tweak the sounds you can move into the FEG, FLFO and Matrix tabs.